resourceguru/api-docs/README.md

 In order to make authorized calls to Resource Guru's API, your application must first obtain an OAuth access token.
 To register your app go to https://developers.resourceguruapp.com.

+Resource Guru implements OAuth2 with the authentication code flow.

+Read our [OAuth2 authentication guide](./sections/authentication.md) to get started.

 ## Response Codes

 * `200` OK